 Encouraging Toddlers to Eat Rainbows

 Looking to incorporate more fruits and vegetables in your kid's diet?
-Encouraging them to “eat a rainbow” this month can be a fun way to celebrate St. Patty’s day and other fun springtime themes.
-Here are my three easy steps to eat a rainbow with your toddler.
+Encouraging them to “eat a rainbow” this month can be a fun way to celebrate St. Patty’s Day and other springtime themes.
+Here are three easy steps to eat a rainbow with your toddler.

 Step 1 – Wash the Colors

 The first step is to wash hands, cutting boards and knives.
 This is an important step because we need to ward off germs and food-borne illnesses.
 Some picky eaters establish pickiness after becoming sick from an unwashed piece of fruit or veggie.

 - Even if your toddler is not eating the skin or rind, wash the produce thoroughly.
 The skin / rind may touch their hands and lips.

 - Wash fruits and vegetables under running tap water and lightly scrub with a vegetable brush or the ezpz Mushroom Sponge.

 - Include your toddler in the washing process.
 Let them run the water, hold the food, or do the scrubbing.
 Washing is a great sensory activity and a wonderful way to introduce the fruit / vegetable before you ask them to try it!

 Step 2 – Select the Colors

 Using a rainbow as a guide is an easy way to ensure your kids are getting a wide range of vitamins.
 Each color group (red, orange, yellow, green and blue/purple) provides a unique set of nutrients.
 So, if your toddler consumes several colors per day, they are eating the nutrients they need to thrive!
-You can even add other colors, too, like white (banana), pink (peach), brown (potato) and black (olives)!
+You can add other colors, too, like white (banana), pink (peach), brown (mushroom) and black (olives).
 A variety of tints is the key to ward off picky eating.
 I’ve put together a short list by color so you can mix and match to create quick, healthy and delicious options for your toddler.

 Orange: Cantaloupe, Mango, Sweet Potato